DuncanIdahoCT/espresence-mmwave-multi-sensor/README.md

    packages/leapmmw_sensor.yml
    ```

- * In Home Assistant add-on, click ESPHome>open web gui and create a new device chosing the "continue" option and give it a name such as:
+ * In Home Assistant add-on, click ESPHome>open web gui and create a new device choosing the "continue" option and give it a name such as:

    ```
    espresence-office-multi-sensor
    ```

 * Click next and chose the type of ESP module you used in your build, this isn't a critical thing to have match but as long as it's some kind of ESP32 you can just select that for now and click next.
-* You'll see a new card appear in the background for your ESP device, this is just an empty shell with only basic initilization code so far... click skip because you don't want to install this basic code to the ESP quite yet.
+* You'll see a new card appear in the background for your ESP device, this is just an empty shell with only basic initialization code so far... click skip because you don't want to install this basic code to the ESP quite yet.
 * Now click edit on your new sensor in ESPHome and you'll see the basic code:
    ```
    esphome: